onigaandreea/pythonProject-MovieRental/README.md

 # pythonProject-MovieRental
-This project aims to achieve the management of a movie rental store.
-It is a small and simplistic project  that follows the model driven architecture and it uses data from text files.
-This is a collage project.
+This project aims to realize the management of a movie rental store.
+It is a small and simplistic project that follows model-driven architecture and uses data from text files.
+This is a college project.